FAIZY152/FAIZY152/README.md

 I'm a passionate Full-Stack Developer with hands-on experience in building scalable web and mobile applications using the MERN stack, Next.js, and React Native.
 I have strong knowledge of both SQL and NoSQL databases, real-time tools like Socket.io, Redis, and Kafka, and experience working with Docker, GraphQL, Prisma, and microservices.

 🚀 During my internship at the **UK Institute of IT** in Peshawar, I worked on real-world projects—contributing to both monolithic and microservices-based systems, writing test cases, and integrating OpenAI APIs.
-✨ I’ve also built and deployed two major projects:
+✨ I’ve also built and deployed my major projects:
 - **AI SaaS Platform**
 - **Food Ordering Plateform**
 - **Build upto 5 Backend Services and Integrate it in Frontend**